top of page

 • Inconvenience: You’ll need to swap out your home SIM card and may lose access to your regular phone number.

-• Registration: Some local SIMs require passport registration, which can add a small hassle when purchasing.
+• Registration: Due to government regulations, local SIMs require passport registration, which can add a small hassle when purchasing.

 Safe travels, and happy exploring!